 In many cases, training in the correct procedures is appropriate, such as attending a Manual Handling Course.

-This can be arranged through the line manager, Safety Committee Secretary or the DSO (dates of internal courses are available on the SO training page).
+This can be arranged through the line manager or the Safety Officer (dates of internal courses are available on the SO training page).

 It is the individual's responsibility to ensure that the measures are used to minimise the risk.